m4ttsch/omscs-notes-notes/operating-systems/distributed-shared-memory.md

 Certain bits from the address are used to identify the manager.
 There will be a fixed manager identified from that mapping function.
 If we want some additional flexibility we can take the object id and use it as an index into a global mapping table that will give a manager node.

 In this approach, we can change the manager node by updating the mapping table.
-We don’t need to change the object identifier.
+We don't need to change the object identifier.

 ![](https://assets.omscs.io/9EA39B5E-9AF1-4519-A1C2-D3EB9924491E.png)